polterguy/rosetta/README.md

 Rosetta can be configured to only accept requests from a specific range of user agents.
-This allows you to for instance only accept requests from visitors using the Tor browser, which prevents others from visiting your website, unless they're within the safety of the Onion protocol.
+This allows you to for instance only accept requests from visitors using the Tor browser, which prevents users from visiting your website, unless they're within the safety of the Onion protocol.

+This feature can be configured through the *"user-agents-whitelist"* configuration property.
+It works by creating a list of pipe separated (|) strings, which of the visiting user agent, must match at least one of, before the request is accepted.
+If it can not find a match, then the request is refused with a *"403 Forbidden"* response.

+Visiting user-agents must not obey by the user agent rules, which means that this is only for preventing users, accidentally visiting your website, with a user agent that is not trusted.

+This is turned off by default, but can be turned on by changing the *"user-agents-whitelist"* property in your configuration file, to for instance *"Chrome|FireFox"* to only accept requests from Google Chrome or FireFox.

 ### Upgrade-Insecure-Requests